kraasch/renamer/README.md

 The CLI program is `cmd/renamer.go` and compiles to `renamer`.
 The main package is `rnmanage`.
-The `pkg` directory below is structured by dependency.
+In the below tree, the `pkg` tree is loosely representing the packages' dependencies.

 ```text
 .